 The students are then informed about the people that may get involved in cyber bullying such as the person who is retaliating on behalf of a wronged friend, the bully who wants to exert his/her authority, those who just do it for entertainment and the ones who cyber bully just because they can and they want to appear tough online.

 This cyber bullying assembly plan offers secondary school teachers the opportunity to give the students the information, awareness and knowledge to know if someone is trying to cyber bullying them or if a friend is being targeted.
 Through the assembly, the students will learn how to react to cyber bullying and where to find information on what actions they should take to stop it.

-This secondary school assembly engages with the ICT, PSHE and citizenship curriculum and allows a secondary teacher to raise their students’ awareness and understanding of ‘Safer Internet Day’, which occurs on the 7th February 2017 and is the 14th Anniversary of the event.
+This assembly resource engages with the ICT, PSHE and Citizenship curriculum allowing teachers to raise children’s awareness and understanding of ‘Safer Internet Day’.
+This is the 15th ‘Safer Internet Day’ and occurs on 6th February 2018.

 This excellent secondary assembly resource allows secondary teachers to raise their students’ awareness and understanding of the phenomena of internet trends, which became popular due to their proliferation over social networks.